practicaldsc/study/problems/disc07/dsc40a-fa21-midterm-q01.md

 $$8, 12, 12, 15, 18, 20, 27$$

-King Triton wants to predict the number of likes his next post will receive, using a constant prediction rule $h$.
+Biff the Wolverine wants to predict the number of likes his next post will receive, using a constant prediction rule $h$.
 For each loss function
-$L(h, y)$, determine the constant prediction $h^*$ that minimizes empirical risk.
+$L(h, y)$, determine the constant prediction $h^*$ that minimizes average loss.
 If you believe there are multiple minimizers, specify them all.
 If you believe you need more information to answer the question or that there is no minimizer, state that clearly. **Give a brief justification for each answer.**